joeshub/OneStorm/README.md

 * Quit out of WebStorm

 * Copy the OneStorm.icls file from this repo to your IDEA folder at this path:
-~/Library/Preferences/WebIde90/colors
+`~/Library/Preferences/WebIde90/colors`

 * Install the latest 1.8.xx JDK to make sure you are getting retina and font support http://www.oracle.com/technetwork/java/javase/downloads/

-* Download the Fira font zip file https://github.com/mozilla/Fira Extract the .ttf files to /Library/Java/JavaVirtualMachines/jdk1.8.0_60.jdk/Contents/Home/jre/lib/fonts
+* Download the Fira font zip file https://github.com/mozilla/Fira Extract the .ttf files to `/Library/Java/JavaVirtualMachines/jdk1.8.0_60.jdk/Contents/Home/jre/lib/fonts`

-* Start the IDE and choose OneStorm scheme from the Editor > Color and Fonts menu If necessary choose the Fira Mono Medium font from Editor > Color and Fonts > Font You will need to uncheck the 'Show only monospaced fonts' option to see the custom fonts you placed in your JDK folder
+* Start the IDE and choose OneStorm scheme from the `Editor > Color and Fonts` menu If necessary choose the `Fira Mono Medium` font from `Editor > Color and Fonts > Font` You will need to un-check the `Show only monospaced fonts` option to see the custom fonts you placed in your JDK folder

 ## Notes: